Dinkley History, Family Crest & Coats of Arms

-Important Dates for the Dinkley family
+Early History of the Dinkley family

 This web page shows only a small excerpt of our Dinkley research.
 Another 87 words (6 lines of text) covering the years 1509, 1586, 1634, 1586, 1754, 1695, 1619 and 1660 are included under the topic Early Dinkley History in all our PDF Extended History products and printed products wherever possible.